Lillet: History

 In 1872, the brothers Paul and Raymond Lillet, distillers and merchants of wines and spirits, founded their company La Maison Lillet in Podensac, south of Bordeaux, France.
 The idea of making aperitifs in Bordeaux came from Father Kermann, a doctor who left Brazil at the beginning of Louis XVI's reign.
 He returned to France and made Bordeaux his home, where he created liqueurs and fortifiers using herbs like quinine.
 During that time, Bordeaux became one of the most important places for the European wine business.
 It was also France's main harbour for products imported from the Caribbean islands.

 At the end of the 19th century, people developed a great fear of illness as a consequence of the discoveries made by Louis Pasteur (1822–1895).
 Nevertheless, "Wine", Pasteur said, "can be considered with good reason as the most healthful and the most hygienic of all beverages".
 As a result, tonic wines (with quinine) became very popular as quinine was used to fight fevers and ease malaria symptoms.

-In 1887, Pierre and Raymond Lillet created Kina Lillet.
+In 1887, Paul and Raymond Lillet created Kina Lillet.
 Originally blanc, when all other aperitifs were red, Lillet was the only aperitif from a specific geographic location, one of the most famous, the Bordeaux region, or more precisely Great Sauternes region (at that time Sauternes was covering appellations that are now considered as Bordeaux or Graves appellation).

 During the 1920s, Lillet exports greatly increased in Europe and Africa.
 The brand also became famous in France, thanks to advertising campaigns.
 At the same time, Lillet was served on transatlantic liners, part of the reason for its success with high society in New York.
 American bartenders used it for making fashionable cocktails.

 In 1962, Pierre Lillet, grandson of Raymond, keen to capitalize on America's growing taste for red wine, created Lillet Rouge for the American market.

 In the early part of the 1970s, Maison Lillet removed "Kina" from the brand name calling it simply Lillet.
 "Kina" had become a generic term used by many aperitifs to emphasise their quinine content, and was no longer relevant for the times.
 Lillet is the name of the family, and became the only name of the brand.